themanishtiwari/themanishtiwari/README.md

 # Hi👋, I'm Manish Kumar Tiwari

 ## 🚀 About Me
 Hey there!
-I'm Manish Kumar Tiwari, a PHP developer who loves exploring new tech and frameworks.
-Check out my repos to see my work with PHP, Larvael, Ajax, JavaScript, and more.
-I'm all about creating high-performance, user-centric web apps.
-Always excited to collaborate, get feedback, and join cool dev projects.
-Let's connect and make some tech magic happen!
+I'm Manish Kumar Tiwari, a Java developer who loves exploring new tech and frameworks. with 4 years of experience designing and building scalable applications. with 1.2 years of hands-on Java development experience.
+Strong expertise in microservices architecture, third-party service integration, and real-time systems.Focused on transforming complex requirements into robust, high-performance backend solutions.!

 ## 🛠️ Skills & Tools